Cadence Bancorporation (CADE) Just Got Our Attention

 Raymond James gave a rating of “Strong Buy” to CADE, setting the target price at $12 in the report published on June 17th of the previous year.

-After a stumble in the market that brought CADE to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.99% of gains for the given period.
+After a stumble in the market that brought CADE to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -4.60% of loss for the given period.

 Insider Trading